1: One was enough

 She turned and smiled – finally, she thought.

-Mobile rang, Miles walked over and answered.
+The mobile rang later in the day, Miles walked over and answered.

 ‘Say hello to Jan.’